Editor’s Review: The Next-Gen Infrared Sauna Blanket

 There’s something so satisfying about leaving a hot yoga class drenched in sweat.
-The asanas themselves are one catharsis, the meditative aspect is another, but what I think allows me to really find release is the heat.
+The asanas themselves are one catharsis, and the meditative aspect is another, but what I think allows me to really find release is the heat.
 For me, heat loosens everything up so that the rest is possible: Tight muscles can find length, stiff joints can find movement, and mental chatter can break down and smooth out.
 These are all things I could use a little more of.
-But I don’t have unlimited access to a hot yoga studio, and sometimes I wonder about the potential benefits of heat, isolated.
+But I don’t always feel like schlepping to the studio, and sometimes I wonder about the potential benefits of heat, isolated.

 It’s no secret that goop HQ is into saunas, especially infrared ones.
 I’m always hearing about everyone’s new favorite sauna studio.
-So when we launched something called a “sauna blanket” in our holiday gift guides this past winter, I toyed with the thought of buying it myself—it sounded like a cool way to explore how good heat makes me feel in the privacy of my own home.
-I hesitated too long: In its first two runs on goop, the sauna blanket sold out fast.
-But now it’s back, and I’ve been lucky enough to take one home.
+So when we first launched something called a “sauna blanket,” I knew I had to try it—it sounded like a cool way to explore how good heat makes me feel without leaving home.

-Then, heat preferences: I’m a novice sauna-taker, so I’ve been most comfortable when I preheat the blanket to a level five or six and increase the temperature incrementally once I’m inside it.
-I usually start to feel the benefits around level seven.
+Then, heat preferences: I’ve been most comfortable when I’ve preheated the blanket to a level five or six and increased the temperature incrementally once I’m inside it.
+I usually start to feel the benefits around level six.
 That’s when I start to sweat, and my heart rate quickens a bit, and my tension melts away.
-If I’m feeling up for something more challenging, I pump things up to level eight, which is hot but not too hot.
+If I’m feeling up for something more challenging, I pump things up to level seven, which is hot but not too hot.
 At that point, it’s slightly uncomfortable in a pleasant way, where I know that I’m pushing my body to do something good.
 If I start to get overwhelmed, it’s easy to dial the heat back down, and I always keep a bottle of water by my side for cooling sips.
-I’m mindful of my limits: I braved level nine once, for a minute—too toasty for me.
-For safety, HigherDOSE does not recommend sessions longer than forty-five minutes.
+I’m mindful of my limits: I braved level eight once, for a minute—too toasty for me.
+For safety, HigherDOSE does not recommend sessions longer than 45 minutes.